Marin Blog · Marin Festival and Holiday Collection

 Posted in Best Marin Attractions on Monday, May 2, 2022 by MCVB Staff

-With Independence Day coming up in a few weeks, now is the time to plan a trip to Marin County and stake out a site to take in the fireworks show over San Francisco Bay.
-A scouting trip is also a great excuse for some Marin-side viewing of the iconic Golden Gate Bridge, a magnet for Bay Area visitors since it opened for business in 1937.
+Now is the time to plan a trip to Marin County and stake out a site to take in the views over San Francisco Bay.
+A scouting trip is a great excuse for some Marin-side viewing of the iconic Golden Gate Bridge, a magnet for Bay Area visitors since it opened for business in 1937.

 Most Marin-side visitors view the Bay and bridge from the crowded Vista Point parking area or spectacular Battery Spencer, the former seacoast defense fortification just above the north end of the bridge in the Marin Headlands.
 Higher up Conzelman Road a series of turnouts provide a parade of viewpoints that peak at Hawk Hill.
 Here you can park and make a short ascent to a ridgetop for a panorama of the Golden Gate, San Francisco Bay and the open Pacific Ocean.
 On fog-free days and clear evenings, the sparkling view of the city and glowing flood-lit bridge is out of this world.